jborza/gba-solitaire/readme.md

 ## My development setup

-I wanted to try new things while developing this game, so I wanted to use the "traditional" vim+gdb Linux stack.
+I wanted to try new things while developing this game, so I wanted to use the "traditional" vim + gcc + gdb Linux stack.
 It was quite slow

 ### Vim